section-engineering-education/engineering-education/articles/bottom-navigation-bar-in-android/index.md

 Select *OK* and the error is fixed.

 ### Step 4 -Creating A Fragment.
 A **Fragment** is a sub-activity.
 Fragments are used to simplify the reuse of components and logic in different layouts.
 First, navigate to the java directory and right-click.
-Select *New*, Click on *Fragment*, and select *Fragment(Blank)*.
+Select *New*.
+Click *Fragment* and select *Fragment(Blank)*.
 Name the Fragment and select *Finish*.

 ### Step 5 - Adding Details and Icons to the Bottom Navigation View